 Q: Does Bucuti & Tara provide hand sanitizer?

-A: A 5-step process for rooms includes the best UV technology; Ionic treatment, HEPA air-cleaners and EPA approved sanitizers to completely disinfect rooms.
+A: A 5-step process for rooms includes the best UV technology; Ionic treatment, HEPA air cleaners, and EPA approved sanitizers to completely disinfect rooms.
 After disinfecting, we place a seal sticker on the door.
-Please see the all the details here: www.bucuti.com/covid-19
+Please see all the details here: www.bucuti.com/covid-19

 Q: How do I interact with staff so I respect social distancing?